Resident Evil: Extinction: Critical response

 Steven Hyden of The Onion′s A.V.
 Club said that "the movie delivers some simple-minded thrills" and praised the "solidly effective killer-ravens sequence" but felt the film was too predictable, saying: "Anybody who has ever seen a zombie movie can figure out what happens next.
 Somebody will get bit without telling the others, which will inevitably backfire.
 Survivors will be forced to shoot suddenly undead friends in the head.
 One of them dastardly science folk will protect the monsters in order to study them, which will also inevitably backfire.
 And legions of undead will be re-killed in surprisingly easy fashion."

 Kevin Crust of The Los Angeles Times praised the film, saying that "the story and characters are surprisingly engaging, with fight scenes and scares effectively placed between plot turns" although he felt that the ending was too "open-ended".

-Kyle Smith of the New York Post gave Extinction half a star out of a possible four, saying that the film was "no more interesting than watching someone else play with his Playstation".

 Scott Brown of Entertainment Weekly said that Extinction "plays like a flabby middle chapter, full of nerdy details but fraudulently short on the ruined Vegas-scape that ads have been promising."
 Jack Mathews of the New York Daily News gave the film a score of one and a half stars out of five, calling the action scenes "monotonous" and urging audiences to "flee this yawn of the dead."

-Helen O'Hara of Empire gave Extinction a score of 2 out of five, but said that the film was "better than Resident Evil: Apocalypse" and had "an effectively creepy empty world setting"."
+Helen O'Hara of Empire gave Extinction a score of two out of five, but said that the film was "better than Resident Evil: Apocalypse" and had "an effectively creepy empty world setting"."

 Frank Scheck says that as the film is "fast-paced and filled with brisk action sequences", it should "reasonably satisfy the devotees."
 Maitland McDonagh of TV Guide gave the film a score of two and a half stars out of four, saying: "Equal parts Mad Max and Day of the Dead, [Extinction] is no less derivative than its predecessors but moves along at a brisk clip."
-Pete Vonder Haar of Film Threat gave Extinction a score of three out of five, saying that the film had "rather lazy pacing" but added that "the way Anderson keeps upping the ante with regard to Alice's ultimate fate continues to amuse."
+Pete Vonder Haar of Film Threat gave Extinction a score of three out of five, saying that the film had "rather lazy pacing", but added that "the way Anderson keeps upping the ante with regard to Alice's ultimate fate continues to amuse."

 A common complaint was the noticeable digital airbrushing on many close-up shots of Jovovich's face, which many reviewers found bizarre or unnecessary.
 The film won the Golden Trailer Award for Best Action Poster and was nominated for Best TV Spot.